-Section Relative importance (%) 4 Programming and setting up equipment 20

-- Programming in a logical sequence - Different methods of programming (manual, Canned cycles, CAM etc.) - Methods for transferring programs from computers to machine controllers in the case of CAM programming - Methods for setting work pieces relative to machine co ordinates

-- Select the best sequence for machining each specific work piece

-- Program manually and in CAM software

-- Transfer programs to machines

-- Set work pieces and tools.

-5 Machining 30

-- The functions and features of Computer Aided Manufacturing (CAM) - Settings for cutting conditions according to the mould material - Settings for working procedures - Settings for each piece of work and the way to measure it - The importance of inspecting machines and tools

-- Apply the principles and processes of Computer Aided Manufacturing (CAM)

-- Set up and use machine centre input data into CNC machine controllers (tool offset, work offset, etc.)

-- Create machining programs in software, and transfer to machine controllers

-- Test the finished products and assess them for accuracy in accordance with the specified drawings

-- Machine each part of the dies, taking account of each plastic product's requirements

-- measure pieces of work accurately

-- set offsets according to measured size

-- achieve the required geometry and finish

-- Fabricate all parts to commercial standards using:

-- Machine centres

-- Pin cut off grinders

-- Drilling machines

-- Bench grinders.
+Section Relative importance (%) 4 Programming and setting up equipment 20 The individual needs to know and understand: Programming in a logical sequence Different methods of programming (manual, Canned cycles, CAM etc.) Methods for transferring programs from computers to machine controllers in the case of CAM programming Methods for setting work pieces relative to machine co ordinates The individual shall be able to: Select the best sequence for machining each specific work piece Program manually and in CAM software Transfer programs to machines Set work pieces and tools.
+5 Machining 30 The individual needs to know and understand: The functions and features of Computer Aided Manufacturing (CAM) Settings for cutting conditions according to the mould material Settings for working procedures Settings for each piece of work and the way to measure it The importance of inspecting machines and tools The individual shall be able to: Apply the principles and processes of Computer Aided Manufacturing (CAM) Set up and use machine centre input data into CNC machine controllers (tool offset, work offset, etc.) Create machining programs in software, and transfer to machine controllers Test the finished products and assess them for accuracy in accordance with the specified drawings Machine each part of the dies, taking account of each plastic product's requirements measure pieces of work accurately set offsets according to measured size achieve the required geometry and finish Fabricate all parts to commercial standards using: Machine centres Pin cut off grinders Drilling machines Bench grinders.